robzr/short_bus/README.md

 `'Service::**'` matches both `'Service::Start'` and `'Service::Start::Now'`

-Strings with wildcards are turned into Regexps by the Driver, but you may find them a little shorter and more readable.
+Wilcard Strings are turned into Regexps by the Driver, but are more concise.

 ## Message return values (Message as a Queue)
 Typically speaking, services participating in a SOA don't get immediate return values, since an SOA is asynchronous.
 But since ShortBus generally runs as a monolitic application, we can cheat a bit for convenience, and pass return values back through the Message object (which is an inherited Queue class).

-When a sender publishes a new Message, the return value is the Message itself.
-The sender can then pop() from the Message, which will block and wait for one of the recipients to push() a "return value" into the Message on the other side.
+When a publisher publishes a new Message via the Driver#publish method, the return value is the same Message object that subscribers recieve.

+The publisher can then pop() from that Message, which will block and wait for one of the subscribers to push() a "return value" into the Message on the other side.
 To make things more flexible, pop() (and shift, deq) has been extended to accept a numeric value, which acts as a timeout in seconds.

-If you don't want to use the Message return value functionality, you can ignore it, and Ruby's garbage collection will destroy the Message automatically once all recipient Services have completed.
+If you don't want to use the Message return value functionality, you can ignore it, and Ruby's garbage collection will destroy the Message automatically once all subscriber callbacks have completed.

 ## How do you use it?
 It's easy.
 Here's a self-explanatory example of a few services that interact with each other.